 An international franchise strategy could involve granting rights for the entire countries or for specific regions within those countries or setting up operating units and subsidiaries.
 Essentially meaning that you might need a local representative who can assist you with the local issues and help you reach out the local networks.
 We then help you find such initial contacts, prepare the right offerings for them, qualify them, negotiate with them and finally ensure that they are getting results on a timely basis.

-We translate and transform cultural obstacles into creative opportunities, under your guidance.
+So, we translate and transform cultural obstacles into creative opportunities, under your guidance.
 We ensure that we to listen to your objectives and provide you with practical options for implementation.
-We can help you achieve World Class Franchising Practices.
+Hence, we can help you achieve World Class Franchising Practices.
 We are also connected with some of the finest franchise consulting & brokerage companies across the globe as we partner with them and exchange synergies on franchising for our mutual clients.
 Hence we could be your one point contact in helping you franchise across the globe.

 Points to cover when Structuring a Master Franchise:

 - Franchise Structure: Country Master Vs Sub-franchise vs. Area Rep

-- Territory size should correspond to number of units to be opened.
+- Territory size should correspond to a number of units to be opened.

 - Require that chosen franchisee open showcase and training unit(s) before selling franchises.

 - Development schedules to ensure short term and long term goals are set and to pre-empt competition.

-- Initial term should coincide with or extend just beyond the development schedule.
+- An initial term should coincide with or extend just beyond the development schedule.

-- Allow franchisees who completes development schedule on time to renew for one or more additional terms, but retain the right to require establishment of additional franchises during any renewal term as a condition of renewal; if
+- Allow franchisees who completes development schedule on time to renew for one or more additional terms, but retain the right to require the establishment of additional franchises during any renewal term as a condition of renewal; if

-- Area Rep fails to comply or renew, franchisor may take over the area or appoint a new rep to manage the area.
+- Area Rep fails to comply or renew, the franchisor may take over the area or appoint a new rep to manage the area.